 On March 11, 2020, the World Health Organization declared the outbreak of a strain of novel coronavirus disease, Covid-19, a global pandemic.
-This subsection summarizes a number of risks to our business, financial condition, results of operations and cash flows relating to the economic recession caused primarily by governmental and private sector actions to reduce the spread of Covid-19 (or any new variants thereof).
-In this prospectus, we sometimes refer to this recession as the "Covid-19 recession."
+This subsection summarizes a number of risks to our business, financial condition, results of operations and cash flows relating to the ongoing economic recession caused primarily by governmental and private sector actions to reduce the spread of Covid-19.
+In this prospectus, we sometimes refer to the ongoing recession as the "Covid-19 recession."